TIMESYNC-Project/TIMESYNC-BE/README.md

 </div>

 ## 📑 About the Project
 <p align="justify">TIMESYNC is an attendance web-app that used by employee to clock-in and clock-out.
 In this web-app employee can do an approval request for them if they can't attend to office.
-In order to make sure our app works well and following the requirements, We as a backend engineer build efficient and tested our systems.</p>
+In order to make sure our app works well and following the requirements.
+We as a backend engineer build efficient and tested our systems.</p>

 ## 🛠 Tools
 **Backend:** <br>